manuscriptmastr/fetch-friends/README.md

 # fetch-friends

-The `fetch` API is ubiquitous to the web. `fetch-friends` is a minimal, auto-curried utility library to decorate `fetch` with behaviors you might otherwise switch to another HTTP library for.
+No excuses.
+The `fetch` API is ubiquitous to the web.

+`fetch-friends` is a minimal, auto-curried utility library to decorate `fetch` with behaviors you might otherwise switch to another HTTP library for, confusing other developers in the process.

 No need to replace `fetch` with a library just because you need timeout:
 ```js